kubernetes-sigs/kwok/site/content/en/docs/generated/apis.md

 </td>
 <td>
 <p>If a Node/Pod is on a managed Node and has this label status will not be modified
-is the default value for flag &ndash;disregard-status-with-label-selector</p>
+is the default value for flag &ndash;disregard-status-with-label-selector
+Deprecated: use Stage API instead</p>
 </td>
 </tr>
 <tr>